 Your essay should have some kind of ending or conclusion, and the best way to achieve that would be to paraphrase your thesis by using different words.
 Apart from being a summary of the main ideas, your conclusion should also explain to the reader why you decided to write your essay in the first place, so be sure to include that information as well.

 Apart from being able to think analytically, writing the critical response essay requires the student to have a good understanding of the novel or article they are writing about.
-You can choose a topic to write on from the below list of topics but remember that the response you are providing should be critical.
+You can choose a topic to write on from the below list but remember that the response you are providing should be critical.